bneidlinger/RobotWars/RobotWars_app_code.md

         if (robotId !== this.currentRobotId) return false;
         const robot = this.getCurrentRobot();
         if (robot && typeof direction === 'number') {
-            return robot.fire(direction, power);
+            // Allow power to be optional or undefined, defaulting inside robot.fire return robot.fire(direction, power);
         } else if (robot) {
             console.warn(`[Interpreter] Invalid fire(${direction}, ${power}) call for robot ${robotId}`);